-If you suffer from frequent pain in the head, jaw, or neck, you may suffer from a TMJ disorder.
+If you suffer from frequent pain in the head, neck, or jaw, you may have a TMJ disorder (also abbreviated TMD).
 The TMJ, or temporomandibular joint, is the joint that connects your lower jaw to the rest of the skull.
 When this joint is stressed, misaligned, or malfunctioning, it can cause serious pain and discomfort.

 - Frequent headaches